-The North American Spine Society (NASS) has recently published the following coverage recommendations:
+The North American Spine Society (NASS) published the following coverage recommendations:

-- Cervical Fusion (2023): Anterior cervical corpectomy is recommended in cervical myelopathy; however, they state that instability frequently results from the procedure. - Lumbar Fusion (2021): Discusses predominantly lumbar fusion, with mentions of lumbar corpectomy in addition to discectomy as a cause of postoperative spinal instability.
+• Cervical Fusion (2023): Anterior cervical corpectomy is recommended in cervical myelopathy; however, they state that instability may result from the procedure when used to treat spinal infection.
+Surgical strategies exist to preserve the soft tissues and ligamentous structures without compromising decompression. $^{\underline{8}}$

+• Lumbar Fusion (2021): Discusses predominantly lumbar fusion, mentioning if the possibility of postoperative spinal instability when surgery is used to treat spinal infection.1